NekoRectifier/cityscapes_dataset_generator/README.md

 ## Before Using...

-- This tool can only create a simple cityscapes format dataset which consists two citys (`aachen` for train and `frankfurt` for validate)
+- This tool can only create a cityscapes-like dataset which consists two citys (`fsacI` for train and `fsacII` for validate), you can change these names in `gen_data.py`

 - All output files are named in the format like:
 	`{city_name}_{num}_000019_{other_indictors}.{suffix}`

 ## Usage

-1. Split your annotation json and original pictures into 2 groups.
+1. Prepare your data and split them into two groups by type "json file" and "image file"
-    Like one for `training` and one for `validating`
+    > `png`/`jpg` formats are supported

-2. Copy the corresponding group of files into `raw_train` and `raw_val` folder.
+2. Copy the corresponding group of files into `raw/json` and `raw/img` folder.

 3. For each type of files in every folder, rename them from number `1`.
     After renaming, the structure of the folder should be like: